Skip to main content

 Avoid black for type

 At Kyndryl, we use custom CMYK formulas based on the GRACoL standard for coated printing.
-For uncoated printing or other special conditions, please work with your vendor to find the best color match.
+For uncoated printing or other special conditions, work with your vendor to find the best color match.
 Otherwise, always use the values provided below.

 Primary